UBC-MDS/522-Workflows-Group-414/README.md

 *Sub-Questions:*

+- Does predictor importance change if we separate the data based on gender? (predictive)

 - If a parent takes the test for their child, are there more incorrect ASD classifications/miss-classifications?
 (Descriptive)

 - Do AQ-score features matter more than background features (sex, ethnicity, relation) when classifying for ASD? (predictive)